 The inclusion of jet data in the fit is expected to reduce strongly the dependence of the measured strong coupling constant on the assumed gluon distribution in the proton.
 To capture these correlations, a simultaneous fit of $\alpha_s(M_Z^2)$ and the PDFs was performed.
-The PDFs were parameterised using the HERAPDF ansatz [50].
-The input to the fit consisted of the H1+ZEUS combined inclusive DIS dataset [37], previous inclusive-jet [1] and dijet [8] measurements at ZEUS and the measured inclusive-jet cross sections of this paper.
+The PDFs were parameterised using the HERAPDF ansatz [55].
+The input to the fit consisted of the H1+ZEUS combined inclusive DIS dataset [37], previous inclusive-jet [1] and dijet [8,56] measurements at ZEUS and the inclusive-jet cross sections of this paper.
 Because of a cut on the invariant mass in the dijet measurement, the $\mathcal{O}(\alpha_s)$ prediction vanishes for parts of the dijet phase space, which leads to an increased scale uncertainty in the corresponding fixed-order calculations.
-To avoid this issue, six dijet points at low $p{\perp,\text{Breit}}$ were excluded from the analysis [50].
+To avoid this issue, six dijet points at low $p{\perp, \text{Breit}}$ were excluded from the analysis [55].

 Statistical and systematic correlations between the dijet measurement and the present inclusive-jet measurement were taken into account.
-Statistical correlations arise since the same detector-level events were used for both measurements and were treated using a correlation matrix as described in Section 6.
-Systematic correlations arise because the jet-energy-scale and the luminosity uncertainties have a similar effect on both measurements.
-These sources were treated as 80 % correlated between the two measurements.
-This is due to the overlap in data samples, which was described in Section 6.
-The present and the previous [1] inclusive-jet measurements were treated as uncorrelated.
+Statistical correlations arise since the same detector-level events were used for both measurements and were treated using a correlation matrix as described in Sect.
+6. Systematic correlations arise because the jet-energy-scale and the luminosity uncertainties have a similar effect on both measurements.
+These sources were treated as 80% correlated between the two measurements.
+This is due to the overlap in data samples, which was described in Sect.
+6. The present and the previous [1] inclusive-jet measurements were treated as uncorrelated.

-The uncertainties associated with the relative normalisation of the background from low- Q^2 DIS events ($\delta{\text{Low-}Q^2}$), the ($E-p{\text{Z}}$)-cut boundaries ($\delta{E-p{\text{Z}}}$) and the track-matching-efficiency correction (δ{TME}) were treated as fully correlated within the inclusive-jet dataset.
+The uncertainties associated with the relative normalisation of the background from low- Q^2 DIS events (δ{Low-Q^2}), the ($E-p_Z$)-cut boundaries (δ{E-p_Z}) and the track-matching-efficiency correction (δ{TME}) were treated as fully correlated within the inclusive-jet dataset.
 The uncertainties associated with the choice of the MC model (δ{model}) and the relative normalisation of the background from unmatched detector-level jets (δ{fake}) were treated as half-correlated and half-uncorrelated.
 All remaining uncertainties were added in quadrature and treated as uncorrelated (δ{uncor}).
-For use in the fit, all uncorrelated uncertainties and the jet-energy-scale uncertainty were symmetrised by averaging their positive and negative components.
+For use in the fit, all uncorrelated uncertainties and the jet-energy-scale